-To change the coding for a quotation, click on the Code button in the toolbar, or right-click and select Apply Codes, or use the short-cut:cmd+ J .
-This opens the coding dialogue, and you can use all options that are explained in the section Coding Date.
+Apply Codes: To change the coding for a quotation, either click omapply Codes in the ribbon or click on the green code icon.
+This opens the coding dialogue, and you use all options that are explained in the section Coding Date.